Terms of Reference

 Members of VN Council also sit on a number of other RCVS Committees and Sub-committees.

-- To maintain the list of veterinary nurses referred to in Schedule 3 to the Veterinary Surgeons Act (1966).
+- To maintain the list of veterinary nurses referred to in Schedule 3 to the Veterinary Surgeons Act.

-- To establish and keep under review standards of proficiency for safe and effective veterinary nursing practice, including requirements for admission to the list referred to in 1). and the training and examinations to be undertaken.
+- To establish and keep under review standards of proficiency for safe and effective veterinary nursing practice, including requirements for admission to the list of veterinary nurses and the training and examinations to be undertaken.

-- To ensure compliance with the requirements of the SQA and QCA (or their successor bodies) relating to S/NVQ awards in veterinary nursing.
+- To ensure compliance with the requirements of the relevant regulatory authorities relating to vocational qualifications in veterinary nursing.

-- To establish and keep under review schemes for post-qualification training and continuing professional development for veterinary nurses, and the outcomes to be achieved, with a view to recording an additional entry in the list referred to in 1).
+- To establish and keep under review schemes for post-qualification training and continuing professional development for veterinary nurses, and the outcomes to be achieved, with a view to recording an additional entry in the list mentioned in Schedule 3 to the Veterinary Surgeons Act.

-- To recommend to the Planning and Resources Committee a budget and levels of fees to be charged for awarding body functions, qualification, listing and post qualification diplomas.
+- To recommend to the Operational Board a budget and levels of fees to be charged for awarding body functions, qualification, listing and post qualification diplomas.

 - To recommend to the Council amendments to the Veterinary Nursing Bye-Laws and Advanced Veterinary Nursing Bye-Laws.

-- To oversee the work of the Awarding Body Management Group, which will be responsible for the detailed administration of the Veterinary Nurse Training Scheme.
+- To oversee the work of the Awarding Body Board.

 - In exercising its functions, the Veterinary Nurses’ Council shall ensure that the welfare of animals and good veterinary practice are central to its work.